diego7438/jarvis-mac-assistant/README.md

     *   Requires a password for access.
     *   Asks for name confirmation (e.g., "Diego") to proceed.
 *   **Custom Startup Media:**
+    *   **Local Network Device Scan**: (Optional) Scans the local network using `arp -a` to identify the number of other devices and attempts to identify their manufacturers based on MAC address OUIs.
+This is reported verbally after the internet check.
     *   Plays a configurable startup video (fullscreen with VLC, fallback to QuickTime).
     *   Plays a configurable bootup sound.
 *   **Automated Application & Folder Launching:**